ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   called `tz` or `zoneinfo`) maintained by IANA.
   <!-- ref needed -->

-For more information about time scales, see Appendix E of {{RFC1305}},
 CLDR:
 : Common locale data repository {{CLDR}}, a project of the Unicode Consortium to provide locale data to applications.

-Section 3 of {{ISO8601}}, and the appropriate ITU documents
+For more information about time scales, see {{Appendix E of RFC1305}}, Section 3 of {{ISO8601}}, and the appropriate ITU documents
 {{ITU-R-TF.460-6}}.